Libel (film): Production

+Reception

 Box office

 According to MGM records, the film earned $245,000 in the U.S. and Canada and $925,000 in other markets, resulting in a profit of $10,000.

-Awards and honours
+Critical

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Uncomfortably improbable courtroom drama."

+The Radio Times Guide to Films gave the film 3/5 stars, writing: "This is one of Dirk Bogarde's better movies from the 1950s, when critics of the time were hoisting him into the Alec Guinness class.
+Bringing a libel action to clear his name against the man who doubts if he really was the prisoner of war he claims to have been, Bogarde's role is the teasing centre of a clever narrative.
+The context is artificial, but it's Bogarde you'll be watching, not those on the sidelines.
+Compelling, if stagey."

+Leslie Halliwell said: "Old-fashioned courtoom spelllbinder, quite adequately done though occasionally creaky."

+Accolades

 The film was nominated for the Academy Award for Best Sound (A. W. Watkins).

 The film was nominated by the American Film Institute for inclusion in its 10 Top 10 list in the category of courtroom drama.

 Adaptations

 The Broadway play, which had starred Colin Clive, was adapted for radio in 1941 and 1943 using the original references to World War.
 Ronald Colman played the leading role in a one-hour 13 January 1941 CBS Lux Radio Theatre broadcast with Otto Kruger and Frances Robinson.
 On 15 March 1943, Colman and Kruger reprised their roles for a second Lux Radio Theatre broadcast.
 The role of an amnesiac World War I veteran had similarities to Colman's part in the 1942 hit Random Harvest.

 A 1938 BBC television production featured actor Wyndham Goldie.